Los Banos Wrongful Death Lawyer

 - Stepchildren who were supported at least 50 percent by the decedent

 - Parents of a deceased child

 - Putative spouse and children of the putative spouse

 A wrongful death may occur due to the following causes:

-- Defective products: According to the U.S. Consumer Product Safety Commission, more than 21,000 people die each year because of a defective product.
+- Defective products: According to the U.S. Consumer Product Safety Commission, over 21,000 people die yearly from a defective product.

 - Medical malpractice: Medical malpractice may range from a physician's misdiagnosis to poor care in a hospital or a pharmacist's wrong prescription.
 Surgical and treatment errors can also lead to wrongful death.

-- Work accidents: Although workers’ compensation covers most fatalities that happen in a work situation, if a third party was the cause, a wrongful death lawsuit can be filed.
+- Work accidents: Although workers' compensation covers most fatalities in a work situation, a wrongful death lawsuit can be filed if a third party is the cause.